-The term "flies" is not precise. ln common speech it usually means insects which are either houseflies or blowflies or others sufficiently similar to these for us to be uncertain about their identity.
-In public health a similar meaning applies but with an added association with human beings or their dwellings.
-Although still vague, a more meaningful term "filth flies" is now in use.
+The term "flies" is not precise.
+In common speech, it usually means insects that are either houseflies or blowflies or others sufficiently similar to these for us to be uncertain about their identity.
+In public health, a similar meaning applies but with an added association with human beings or their dwellings.
+Although still vague, a more meaningful term, "filth flies", is now in use.
 This refers to their propensity to breed in decomposing organic material of animal or vegetable origin.
 The more conspicuous of such flies are often attracted to foodstuffs and are liable to enter houses.

 However, since much remains to be learned about the behaviour of individual species, "flies" will still be talked about collectively in the following discussion.
-As far as possible those facets of behaviour which are individual to species will be revealed.
+As far as possible, those facets of behaviour that are individual to species will be revealed.

 Flies and Disease

-Structurally the individual fly is well formed to carry bacteria and other pathogens. lts feet are hairy, as is the expanded tip of the mouthparts, which, when feeding, spreads over a considerable area other food material relative to the size of the fly.
-External contamination of both feet and mouthparts occurs, but in addition the fly swallows microorganisms many of which survive or even multiply in the insect's gut.
-While feeding, flies frequently defecate and vomit ("fly spots") and these are additional ways of contaminating food
+Structurally, the individual fly is well-formed to carry bacteria and other pathogens.
+Its feet are hairy, as is the expanded tip of the mouthparts, which, when feeding, spreads over a considerable area of other food material relative to the size of the fly.
+External contamination of both feet and mouthparts occurs, but in addition, the fly swallows microorganisms, many of which survive or even multiply in the insect's gut.
+While feeding, flies frequently defecate and vomit ("fly spots"), and these are additional ways of contaminating food